Community Power Coalition’s Mission

 - providing energy efficiency installations in affordable housing units.

-Low-income communities are key participants in building the future energy economy, and we believe our policies and programs, which focus on the needs of our low-income communities, may serve as a model for other California communities eager to advance sustainable development and expand access to affordable, renewable energy.
+Low-income communities are key participants in building the future energy economy, and we believe our inclusive policies and programs can serve as a model for other Community Choice programs eager to accelerate a just transition to a sustainable energy economy.